• Products

 #4: Ease Clients Into a Change

-Nobody enjoys being blindsided by unexpected changes such as suddenly announcing, “Hey, we’re hiking our fees next week!”
 It’s better to initiate discussions about changes at least three months in advance.
 This time frame shows respect for people’s time, allowing them to digest the information, seek clarification, and voice concerns.
 It also gives you ample time to address any issues that arise.

 Change Is Good (For Your Clients, Too)

-When it comes to communicating a change, financial professionals often express their biggest worry: the fear of negative reactions from their clients.
-Nobody likes dealing with upset or angry clients, and this fear can spike anxiety levels; this makes it challenging for professionals to remain composed, confident, and genuinely persuasive.
 The solution lies in being firmly convinced that any change will genuinely benefit your clients.
-With this conviction, crafting a client-centered message becomes relatively straightforward, focusing on the what, why, how, and when.
+With this conviction, crafting a client-centered message becomes relatively straightforward, focusing on the what, why, how, when, and what's in it for them framework.
 Armed with confident and concise talking points, the change can become an opportunity to strengthen client relationships even further.

 Next Step